 If you've ever asked yourself, ''why won't my phone turn on?'' you're not alone.
-Even when you're a professional Android tinkerer, things occasionally go beyond your skill level and you find yourself wondering what to do with a phone that won't turn on.
-So today we'll take a look at a few reasons why your phone won't turn on and how to get it going again.
+Even if you're a professional Android tinkerer, things could occasionally go beyond your skill level and you may find yourself wondering what to do with a phone that won't turn on.
+Today we'll take a look at a few reasons why your phone won't turn on and also look at a few fixes for the same.

 - Check if your phone is plugged in

 - Is the problem just with the screen?